-Discover the Korean War through the eyes of the journalist who covered it in this installment of the New York Times bestselling graphic novel series
+Discover the Korean War through the eyes of a journalist who covered it in author-illustrator Nathan Hale’s Cold War Correspondent, a Hazardous Tale in the New York Times bestselling graphic novel series.

 In 1950, Marguerite Higgins (1920–1966) was made bureau chief of the Far East Asia desk for the New York Herald Tribune.
 Tensions were high on the Korean peninsula, where a border drawn after WWII split the country into North and South.
 When the North Korean army crossed the border with Soviet tanks, it was war.

 Marguerite was there when the Communists captured Seoul.
 She fled with the refugees heading south, but when the bridges were blown over the Han River, she was trapped in enemy territory.
 Her eyewitness account of the invasion was a newspaper smash hit.
 She risked her life in one dangerous situation after another––all for the sake of a good story.
 Then she was told that women didn’t belong on the frontlines.
 The United States Army officially ordered her out of Korea.
 She appealed to General Douglas MacArthur, and he personally lifted the ban on female war correspondents, which allowed her the chance to report on many of the major events of the Korean War.

 Nathan Hale’s Hazardous Tales!
 Read them all—if you dare!

 One Dead Spy: A Revolutionary War Tale (#1)

 Big Bad Ironclad!: A Civil War Tale (#2)

 Treaties, Trenches, Mud, and Blood: A World War I Tale (#4)